legend-exp/remage/docs/manual/generators.md

 /RMG/Generator/BxDecay0/dbd Ge76 2vbb
 ```

-The second macro command is used to generate background physics with _bxdecay0_.
+The second macro command is used to generate other radioactive decay physics
+with _bxdecay0_.
+The command
-The command <project:../rmg-commands.md#rmggeneratorbxdecay0background> takes
+<project:../rmg-commands.md#rmggeneratorbxdecay0background> takes only a single
-only a single string as parameter, which should be the name of the isotope.
+string as parameter, which should be the name of the isotope.
+Again all isotope
-Again all isotope candidates are listed
+candidates are listed
 [here](project:../rmg-commands.md#rmggeneratorbxdecay0background).
 Using these
 we can for example simulate a $^{60}$Co background source: